Teach teens how to write a business letter

 - State representative

-- Owner or developer of a property (eyesore, maintenance issues, health and safety concerns, etc.)
+- Owner or developer of a property (eyesore, maintenance issues, health or safety concerns…)

 - Owner of a local business